 Increased Risk of Mental Health Issues

 Marijuana can negatively affect a teen’s mental health.
 Issues such as depression, anxiety, and psychosis are more common in teen marijuana users than their non-using peers, especially if marijuana-using teens have higher risk factors, like a family history of mental illness.
 Marijuana-using teens are also at a higher risk of suicidal thoughts and suicide attempts than their non-using peers.
+Having mental health issues can also lead teens to try to cope with marijuana, despite the fact that marijuana use can negatively impact mental health.
+According to a couple of studies, teens dealing with a social anxiety disorder are more likely to start using marijuana at an earlier age.
+As mentioned above, the risks of physical dependence and addiction increase with exposure to high concentrations of THC, and higher doses of THC are more likely to produce anxiety, agitation, paranoia, and psychosis.

 What Can Parents Do?